Checked baggage: Checked baggage policies

 Every airline has its own policies with regard to baggage allowance.
 Often the policy is also dependent on where the flight goes to or comes from.
 Tickets executed by multiple airlines may have different rules.
 Usually the exact conditions of a specific booking are mentioned in the ticket information online.

-On short-haul internal flights in the US and Canada, with some exceptions, (Note: Low-cost carrier Southwest Airlines used to be unusual by permitting two pieces of checked luggage without charge until Elliot Investments got greedy and forced the airline to start charging for bags on May 28, 2025.) checked baggage is no longer complimentary with most discounted economy tickets, and must be paid for in addition to the ticket price; a passenger generally has to hold a higher or full fare economy ticket, travel in a premium cabin, hold elite status on an airline, or an airline credit card to be afforded complimentary checked baggage.
-For long-haul and transoceanic flights, checked baggage is included as standard.
+On short-haul internal flights in the US and Canada, checked baggage is no longer complimentary with most discounted economy tickets, and must be paid for in addition to the ticket price; a passenger generally has to hold a higher or full fare economy ticket, travel in a premium cabin, hold elite status on an airline, or an airline credit card to be afforded complimentary checked baggage.
+For long-haul and transoceanic flights, checked baggage is generally included as standard.
+However, with the introduction of basic economy fares, some tickets can be purchased without the inclusion of checked baggage.

 Low-cost carriers such as Ryanair in Europe and AirAsia in Asia charge for checked baggage, whilst for full-service airlines the cost is included in the ticket price.
 Beginning with flights booked on or after May 28, 2025, Southwest Airlines ended its long-standing policy of allowing two free checked bags for most passengers.
 The airline now charges $35 for the first checked bag and $45 for the second.